 especially the weight-bearing joints of the knee, hip, and spine.
 It destroys the

 padding on the ends of bones (cartilage) and narrows the joint space.
 It can also

 cause bone overgrowth, bone spurs, and reduced function.
 It occurs in most people

 as they age.
-It may also occur in young people because of an injury or overuse.
+It may also occur in young people from an injury or overuse.

-- Rheumatoid arthritis.
-This is an inflammatory disease of the joint linings.
-The inflammation may affect
+Rheumatoid arthritis.
+This is an autoimmune disease that causes inflammation in the joint linings.
+The

-all of the joints.
-It can also affect organs such as the heart or lungs.
+inflammation may affect all the joints.
+It can also affect organs, such as the heart

 Other forms of arthritis or related disorders include:

 Gout.
 This condition causes uric acid crystals to build up in small joints, such as the